JeSuisUnCaillou/AI-RPG/future_food_delivery.md

 * -> 7) without first text

 ## 11)
-_The robot flies away, joining a small fleet of similar robots delivering food to your neighbors_
+_You take your food, and the robot flies away, joining a small fleet of similar robots delivering food to your neighbors_

-_You take your food in, and text a friend about this funny robot you met_

 _You spend a lovely evening eating your tandoori chicken, mmmmh, life is good._